1kc/razer-macos/README.md

     yarn rebuild

-For building a distribution ready app and dmg:
+For building a signed distribution ready app and dmg:

-    yarn dist
+    Edit release.sh to include your Apple Developer ID username and app specific password.

+    `./release.sh`

+    The script will display instructions to check notarization status as well as instructions to staple the notarization ticket once approved by Apple.

+    Once approved by Apple, run `./dmg.sh` to generate a dmg.

 ## Implementation